C2SM/git-course/advanced/slides/slides.md

 # Working Together on GitHub

 <!--
-Change of gear: Part 1 was individual tools, Part 2 is one continuous story about a group of people sharing a repository.
+- Change of gear: Part 1 was individual tools, Part 2 is one continuous story about a group sharing a repository

-Set up the arc: an issue, a fork, a branch, a pull request, automated checks, a review, a merge, and keeping the fork in sync afterwards.
-We will follow that path on a real C2SM repository, then they will do it themselves in Exercise 8.
+- Set up the arc: issue → fork → branch → pull request → automated checks → review → merge → keeping the fork in sync

-Worth saying up front: no new Git commands here.
-Everything is a convention built on what they already know.
+  - Follow that path on a real C2SM repository, then Exercise 8
--->
+- Worth saying up front: no new Git commands here - everything is a convention built on what they already know -->

 ---